The Return of the Singularities: Applications of the Smeared Null Energy Condition: Acknowledgements

-BF and E-AK are supported by the ERC Consolidator Grant QUANTIVIOL.
-This work is part of the ∆ ITP consortium, a program of the NWO that is funded by the Dutch Ministry of Education, Culture and Science (OCW).
-The authors would like to thank Srivatsan Balakrishnan, Thomas Faulkner, Chris Fewster, Eanna Flanagan, Jackson Fliss, Diego Hofman, Manthos Karydas, Juan Maldacena, Ken Olum and Alex Vilenkin for useful discussions.
+\paragraph{Funding information} BF and E-AK are supported by the ERC Consolidator Grant QUANTIVIOL.
+This work is part of the $\Delta$ ITP consortium, a program of the NWO that is funded by the Dutch Ministry of Education, Culture and Science (OCW).